Sensus-Software/API-Samples/README.md

 Only the `node-fetch` module is used, so be sure to run `npm install` before running any example.
 The configuration is stored in a file called `config.js`.
 An example is placed in `config.example.js`.
 Please rename that file to`config.js` and put in your own variables for the examples.

+## GraphiQL IDE

+[GraphiQL](https://github.com/graphql/graphiql/blob/main/packages/graphiql/README.md) is an official project under the GraphQL Foundation.
+Using this IDE, you can use run the qraphQL queries in the browser.
+Just run graphiQL/index.html in your browser.
+It uses the same config.js file as the examples.